 About Atlantic City International Airport (ACY)

-The information desk (tel: +1 609 645 7895) is located in the lower level of the terminal, near the main entrance.
-It is open seven days a week from 0500 to 1800.
+The information desk (tel: +1 609 645 7895) is located to the right of the main entrance.
+It is staffed seven days a week from 5:00 am to 6:00 pm.

-Atlantic City International Airport is situated 16km (10 miles) northwest of Atlantic City, New Jersey.
+The Atlantic City International Airport is situated 16km (10 miles) northwest of Atlantic City, New Jersey.